python/cpython/Doc/library/sqlite3.rst

 .. _sqlite3-placeholders:

-SQL operations will usually need to use values from Python variables.
-It is poor practice to assemble queries using Python's string operations, because they are vulnerable to SQL injection attacks (see the `xkcd webcomic
+SQL operations usually need to use values from Python variables.
+However, beware of using Python's string operations to assemble queries, as they are vulnerable to SQL injection attacks (see the `xkcd webcomic
 <https://xkcd.com/327/>`_ for a humorous example of what can go wrong)::

    # Never do this -- insecure!